Pilot-Aided Distributed Multi-Group Multicast Precoding Design for Cell-Free Massive MIMO: System Model

 Finally, the sum of the rates over the multicast groups, which is referred to in the following as the \textit{sum-group rate}, is given by $R \triangleq \sum_{g \in \setG} R_g$, where $R_g$ is the rate of group~$g$ defined as

-Note that \eqref{eq:R} represents an upper bound on the system performance that is attained with perfect global CSI at all the BSs and UEs~\cite{Cai18}.
+Note that \eqref{eq:R}, which is based on the SINR expression in \eqref{eq:SINR_k}, represents an upper bound on the system performance that assumes perfectly estimated SINRs for given precoders and combiners.\footnote{This can be computed at the BSs directly if perfect global CSI is available~\cite{Cai18} (at least the effective uplink channels $\{ \H_{b,k} \v_{k} \}_{b \in \setB, k \in \setK}$) or iteratively by allowing the UEs to send channel quality indicator feedback of their estimated SINRs.} In Section~\ref{sec:num}, we use this metric to evaluate the proposed distributed multi-group multicast precoding designs.

-In this paper, we aim to design the joint network-wide multi-group multicast precoders at the BSs and the combiners at the UEs in a fully distributed fashion.
+In this paper, we aim to design the joint network-wide multi-group multicast precoders at the BSs and the combiners at the UEs in a fully distributed fashion assuming an ideal TDD setting with channel reciprocity between uplink and downlink.
 To this end, we adopt an iterative bi-directional training scheme that relies on estimating the effective uplink and downlink channels via precoded pilots, as discussed in detail in the following section.